Irish voters back gay marriage in 'social revolution'

 The proposal was backed by all political parties, championed by big employers and endorsed by celebrities, all hoping it would mark a transformation in a country that was long regarded as one of the most socially conservative in Western Europe.

-Only a third of the country backed the decriminalisation of gay sex for men over 17 in 1993, according to a poll at the time.
-When voters narrowly legalised divorce in 1995, only five of the 30 constituencies outside Dublin backed the proposal.
+Only a third of the country backed the decriminalization of gay sex for men over 17 in 1993, according to a poll at the time.
+When voters narrowly legalized divorce in 1995, only five of the 30 constituencies outside Dublin backed the proposal.

 This time, all bar one of the 43 voting areas approved the marriage measure.